THE BUILDING OF THE HOTEL

 THE PRESENT OWNERS - THE DARE FAMILY

 Colin Dare married Merla English in 1959 and they settled in Richmond in 1965.
 By 1968 Colin had bought The Richmond Gate Hotel adjacent to Richmond Park Gates at the top of the hill.
 Throughout the 70s The Richmond Gate became a focal meeting point for Richmond residents.
 In 1978 Colin acquired The Petersham Hotel, known at that time as the Star and Garter Hotel.
-The superb Victorian Hotel overlooking the famous bend in the River Thames remains in the Dare Family today.
+The superb Victorian Hotel overlooking the famous bend in the River Thames remains in the Dare Family today, with The Petersham history still remaining rich.

 The text of these notes was partly written by John Cloake, President of the Richmond Local History Society